Skip to content

 Alcohol Consumption Public Space Protection Order for the Bournemouth, Christchurch and Poole area

-On the 1 July 2021 a Public Space Protection Order (PSPO) will be in place covering the area highlighted yellow on the map below.
+From 1 July 2021 a Public Space Protection Order (PSPO) is in place covering the area highlighted yellow on the map below.
 The order will be in place for 3 years.
 The PSPO will give authorised local officers and Dorset Police the ability to address alcohol related anti-social behaviour.

 The proposal is not an alcohol ban and it does not make it an offence to drink alcohol in the area covered by the Order.
 However, it would be an offence to fail to comply with a request from an authorised officer to cease drinking or surrender alcohol in the area covered by the Order, if the individual is or is likely to cause anti-social behaviour.
 If alcohol is confiscated, it can be disposed of by the person who confiscates it.